Table of Contents

 - International wholesale programs

-The most common mistake I see is this:
+The most common mistake:

 The Core Systems Behind Scalable Leggings Production

-| System | Why It Matters at Scale |
+| System | Why It Matters |

 |---|---|

-| Fabric lot control | Prevents color & stretch variation |
+| Fabric Lot Control | Prevents color & stretch variation |

-| Pattern locking | Ensures size consistency |
+| Pattern Locking | Ensures size consistency |

-| Sewing SOPs | Keeps seam quality stable |
+| Sewing SOPs | Maintains seam quality |

-| Inline QC | Catches issues early |
+| Inline QC | Detects issues early |

-| Reorder tracking | Maintains repeatability |
+| Reorder Tracking | Enables repeat production |

-Without these, scaling increases risk instead of profit.
+Without these systems, scaling increases risk—not profit.

 Step-by-Step: How Custom Leggings Are Produced at Scale